franciscoxavier04/pm-BIM/docs/release-notes/15-3-0/README.md

 If a user attempts to delete a hierarchy item, a confirmation dialog appears, styled according to the Primer design system.
 Users must explicitly confirm their intent before deletion can proceed, ensuring greater safety for critical data.

-We added similar dialogs in the Meetings module (for deleting meetings) and will also add these kind of dialogs to other "danger zones" of OpenProject within the next releases, e.g. when a user wants to delete a project.
+This confirmation dialog is also now available in the Meetings module for deleting meetings.
+Over the next releases, OpenProject will expand this feature to additional critical areas, such as project deletions, ensuring safer data management.

 ### Show user popover everywhere and also when hovering on the name